Jean-Paul Sartre and that word,

 Tiny URL

-There are a number of notes on blog, here at Fiddler's Dog, which consider further my approach to Irish Diaspora Studies - most recently this one...
+There are a number of notes on my blog, here at Fiddler's Dog, which consider further my approach to Irish Diaspora Studies - most recently this one...

 https://fiddlersdog.blogspot.com/2024/01/visiting-professor-of-irish-diaspora.html